Policies and Statements

 ThingSpeak requires you to sign in with your MathWorks Account.
 MathWorks stores any information that you provide for integration between ThingSpeak and MathWorks or third-party services, such as authentication credentials and code files.
 MathWorks also stores data that you choose to send to ThingSpeak.
 You can choose to make that data public or private.
 Public data is generally displayed with your MathWorks Account login and a link to your MathWorks Account profile.
 Access to your private data and apps is protected by API keys that you may reset at any time.

 For students and personnel at educational institutions that elect to use a federated identity management system, such as Shibboleth, the institution directs the user to a portal where the user signs in.
 After sign-in, MathWorks receives information from the institution including the user’s identifier and organizational affiliation.
 If provided by the institution, MathWorks also receives the user’s name and email address.
-The user then sets up his or her own MathWorks Account, which is prepopulated with this information.
+The user is then guided to complete their MathWorks Account, which is prepopulated with this information.

 MATLAB Grader may require you to sign in with your MathWorks Account.
 Where MATLAB Grader is accessed in conjunction with an educational institution’s learning management system, MathWorks receives only anonymized user IDs through MATLAB Grader that MathWorks cannot associate to any individual.
 When MATLAB Grader is used in this manner, MathWorks does not store, process, or transmit personally identifiable information or confidential data in connection with MATLAB Grader.
 Your organization or account administrator may access assignments you have completed and your progress on the assignments.

-When you access and use MathWorks products or services through an online learning platform, such as a MOOC, online textbook, or learning management system hosted by your institution, MathWorks does not collect personal information about you unless it is sent by the institution hosting the learning management system.
+When you access and use MathWorks products or services through an online learning platform, such as an online course, online textbook, or learning management system hosted by your institution, MathWorks does not collect personal information about you unless it is sent by the institution hosting the learning management system.
 The educational institution controls the information sent by the learning management system.

 If an instructor provides scoring criteria and chooses to have the MathWorks learning environment score a student’s assignment, MathWorks calculates the score and sends it to the institution’s learning management system, but does not store the student’s score.